nishantverma-dev/Hand-Tracking-Using-MediaPipe-and-OpenCV/README.md

 Result
 The hand tracking system is implemented using MediaPipe and OpenCV to detect and display hand landmarks in real time.

-Pushing to GitHub
-Initialize and push this project to your GitHub repository (replace the remote URL with your own):

-git init
-git add .
-git commit -m "Add hand tracking experiment using MediaPipe and OpenCV" git branch -M main
-# Replace <your-repo-url> with your GitHub repository URL
-git remote add origin <your-repo-url>
-git push -u origin main